bfolie/derp/README.md

 **Couldn't I use the @fail_if_not_removed decorator?**

-Yeah, but that requires a developer to be conscientious every time they deprecate something.
+Yes, but that requires a developer to be conscientious every time they deprecate something.
 You have to voluntarily point it to the version number, select a removal version, and add `@fail_if_not_removed` on all relevant tests.
 It's easier to just slap `@deprecated()` with no arguments, move on, and forget about it.
 Derp will chide you: "you need to select a removal version."